Scorpion-Security-Labs/OpenHashAPI/docs/SECURITY.md

   In the default version of OpenHashAPI, the PEM keys and TLS certificates are generated new every run unless the container was not started with `--rm`.
 If the `Dockerfile` was modified to use other secret material, ensure that material is rotated for all affected devices.
+Restore the back-end database to prior versions to ensure no persistent accounts were created.